 Quick tomato soups have always been one of my favorite comfort foods, and this time I upped the game with a jar of roasted red peppers and a butter-and-flour roux to give the soup extra body and richness.
 I love the simplicity of this Roasted Red Pepper and Tomato Soup.
 Alls you need is a loaf of crusty French bread for dipping and you’ve got a simple, yet luxurious meal.

 I finished off this soup with a cup of whole milk for a little extra creaminess, but honestly, I tasted it before the milk and it was still a really bangin’ soup.
 So, if trying to avoid dairy milk, you can just leave the milk out.
 But don’t skip the butter because the butter actually makes a huge difference here.
 If you must use olive oil or a non-dairy butter substitute.

-You definitely want some sort of crusty bread, crouton, grilled cheese, or pesto toast (pictured) to dip into this awesome soup (pictured with plain pesto smeared toast).
+You definitely want some sort of crusty bread, crouton, grilled cheese, or Pesto Cheese Toast to dip into this awesome soup (pictured with plain pesto smeared toast).
 I don’t have a recipe for the pesto toast, but I just mixed a little extra olive oil into the pesto to make it more spreadable, coated slices of my French bread, then baked at 400ºF for 7-8 minutes.

 Roasted Red Pepper and Tomato Soup